Greenstone, Ontario: Government

 Greenstone's mayor is James McPherson.

 The Greenstone Public Library has branches in Beardmore, Geraldton (the Elsie Dugard Centennial Branch), Longlac and Nakina (the Helen Mackie Memorial Branch).

 Insignia

 On 4 March 2006 Letters Patent were presented by the Canadian Heraldic Authority, granting arms, flag and badge to the Corporation of the Municipality of Greenstone.
 The flag consists in a banner of arms while the badge is described as: on a miner's pick and a double-bitted axe in saltire Argent hafted Vert, a railway wheel Or charged with a grey wolf's head erased proper.

 Climate

 Greenstone experiences a humid continental climate (Köppen climate classification Dfb), with cold winters and warm summers.
 The highest temperature ever recorded in the area was 40.0 C on 11 and 12 July 1936 at Longlac.
 The coldest temperature ever recorded was -50.2 C on 31 January 1996 (at Geraldton Airport).

+Transportation

+Greenstone lies along Highway 11, the northern branch of the Trans-Canada Highway through Northern Ontario.
+It has airports in Geraldton and Nakina.

+The municipality is served by Via Rail services at Longlac, Nakina, and Caramat stations.